List of Coronation Street characters introduced in 2015: Dan Jones

 The following day, Dan is adamant for revenge on Leanne and Liz and when he spies Leanne leaving work, he follows her home, exclaiming how she and Liz have ruined his life.
 As Leanne arrives at her flat, Dan forces his way in and throws her to the ground violently.
 Dan then enters the flat holding Leanne's wrist, and now holds Leanne, Simon and Liz, who was looking after Simon while Leanne was at work, hostage.
 Liz attempts to talk Dan round by telling him that they could give their relationship another go, but he sees through her antics and when Leanne shouts for help, he violently attacks her and as Liz tries to stop him, she hits her head and collapses.
 As Liz rises to her feet, Dan reveals the awful truth to a terrified and confused Simon that Leanne used to be a prostitute.
 Leanne then attacks Dan, allowing Simon and Liz to escape, and they call the police.
 After Leanne tells him that his daughter will forgive him, Dan allows Leanne to leave, after Zeedan Nazir (Qasim Akhtar) tries to save her by kicking the door down.
 Leanne, Simon and Liz give statements to the police about the hostage situation, and Dan is arrested.

+A writer from ITVX put Dan on their list of Liz' top ten lovers and called him a "prostitute-beater" with a "seedy past".